romelBen/melo-homelab/metal/roles/upgrade/README.md

 # Ansible Role: Upgrade
-This role performs upgrades on Debian/Ubuntu, RHEL/CentOS, Fedora and Suse servers.
+This role performs upgrades on Debian and Fedora servers

 ## Features
 - Reboot detection and automatic reboot